deproj/neural-interface-html-css-js/README.md

 > **Optimized for mobile view.**

-📱 This interface is **built for mobile phones** only.
+📱 This interface is **built for mobile phones**.
-Please open from a smartphone to experience it as intended.
-(Desktop compatibility will be added later.)
+This interface is designed specifically for mobile phones to ensure a smooth, immersive experience.
+While it may function on desktop, mobile is the intended environment.
+Desktop enhancements are planned for future updates.

 ---